Exclusive: U.S. weighs targeted sanctions against South Sudan - sources

 EXPERTS FAVOR U.S. SANCTIONS

-Kate Almquist Knopf of the Africa Center for Strategic Studies at the National Defense University said on Thursday that Washington should consider targeted sanctions if the fighting and political deadlock in South Sudan continue.
+Kate Almquist Knopf of the Africa Centre for Strategic Studies at the National Defence University said on Thursday that Washington should consider targeted sanctions if the fighting and political deadlock in South Sudan continue.

 "The United States should move to invoke the president's authorities to institute travel bans and asset freezes on senior leadership on both sides, as well as be prepared to extend those sanctions multilaterally to a resolution in the U.N.
 Security Council," she told a Senate Foreign Relations Committee hearing.